Legrandin/pycryptodome/Doc/pycrypt.rst

 Credits
 =============

-The code for Blowfish was written by Bryan Olson, partially based on a previous implementation by Bruce Schneier, who also invented the algorithm; the Blowfish algorithm has been placed in the public domain and can be used freely.
-(See http://www.counterpane.com for more information about Blowfish.)
+The code for Blowfish was written from scratch by Dwayne Litzenberger, based on a specification by Bruce Schneier, who also invented the algorithm; the Blowfish algorithm has been placed in the public domain and can be used freely.
+(See http://www.schneier.com/paper-blowfish-fse.html for more information about Blowfish.)
 The CAST implementation was written by Wim Lewis.
-The DES implementation was written by Eric Young, and the IDEA implementation by Colin Plumb.
-The RC5 implementation was written by A.M.
-Kuchling.
+The DES implementation uses libtomcrypt, which was written by Tom St Denis.

 The Alleged RC4 code was posted to the ``sci.crypt`` newsgroup by an unknown party, and re-implemented by A.M.
 Kuchling.